jon-jacky/PyModel/samples/Socket/README.txt

 asynchronous behavior (blocking and interleaving send and recv).
-However, these are rarely seen in the common situation where a socket transmits small messages over a fast network -- usually the entire message is transmitted in in a single pair of send/recv calls.
+However, these are rarely seen in the common situation where a socket transmits small messages over a fast network -- usually the entire message is transmitted in a single pair of send/recv calls.
 In fact, our stepper_d module only works correctly with runs that exhibit this common (deterministic, synchronous) behavior; it considers any nondeterminism to be a test failure, and it just waits